den-wdi-4/unit3_week1_secondpass/README.md

 ### ngRoute

-- [Documentation](http://www.w3schools.com/angular/angular_routing.asp) at the bottom of [Angular Routing Lab](https://github.com/den-wdi-2/angular_routing_lab)
+- [Documentation](http://www.w3schools.com/angular/angular_routing.asp) at the bottom of [Angular Routing Lab](https://github.com/den-materials/angular_routing_lab)

 ### Reviewing old "Resources"

-- It's worth noting that the [ngResource tutorial](https://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/) I put in slack was also in the "Resources" section at the bottom of the ngResource lesson.
+- It's worth noting that the [ngResource tutorial](https://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/) we used for the $resource lesson also in the "Resources" section at the bottom of the README.
 If you need a second pass on anything we didn't cover today, go back to the bottom section of any particular topic.
-If you don't find what you need, please tag me in #wdi-den-halloween.
+If you don't find what you need, please tag Nick or Zeb in #wdi3.

 ## Advice and Words of Encouragement